jdugge/BufferByPercentage/README.md

 Buffer by Percentage
 ==================

-Plugin for QGIS 2.0 for buffering polygon layers so the resulting features' area is a specified percentage of the original.
+Plugin for QGIS 2.0 for buffering polygon layers so the resulting feature's area is a specified percentage of the original.

 ![](world_buffered.png "Countries buffered to take up the area they would cover if they had the same population density as India")